FLAG FOOTBALL LEAGUE RULES

 No timeouts can be called by a leading team if they are ahead by 15 or more.
 Time will only be stopped during the first 38 minutes for called timeouts and serious injuries.
 If an injury occurs, that player must leave the game for one scrimmage down.

 OVERTIME RULES (PLAYOFFS ONLY): In the Playoffs, rock/paper/scissors is played by the captains with the winning team deciding on first or second possession.
 Teams will attempt to score in the same end zone.
 Each team will then have four downs to score from the 20 yard line.
-If a team scores, they will have the opportunity to go for one or two.
-Interceptions will result in a turnover and may not be returned for any points.
+If a team scores, they will have the opportunity to go for one, two, or three extra points.
 If a tie occurs after the first round, then teams will repeat using the same format.
 However, the team that defended first is now on offense first.
-If a third round is needed, then the teams must go for two.
+If a third round is needed, then the teams must go for two or three extra points.
 The game will be decided when one team scores more points in the round.
 No first downs will be awarded except in the case of a penalty.

 CO-ED SPECIFIC RULES: To ensure coed participation, a penalty will ensue if the offensive team fails to use a female as an operative player within 3 consecutive downs.
 This does not reset after a first down but is every three plays during the possession.
 The slate is clean when a team scores or turns the ball over.